lowRISC/ibex/doc/performance_counters.rst

 --------------------------------------

 By default, all available counters are enabled after reset.
-They can be individually enabled/disabled by overwriting the corresponding bit in the ``mcountinhibit`` CSR at address ``0x320`` as described in the RISC-V Privileged Specification, draft version 1.11 (see Machine Counter-Inhibit CSR, Section 3.1.13).
+They can be individually enabled/disabled by overwriting the corresponding bit in the ``mcountinhibit`` CSR at address ``0x320`` as described in the RISC-V Privileged Specification, version 1.11 (see Machine Counter-Inhibit CSR, Section 3.1.13).
 In particular, to enable/disable ``mcycle(h)``, bit 0 must be written.
 For ``minstret(h)``, it is bit 2.
 For event counter ``mhpmcounterX(h)``, it is bit X.

 The lower 32 bits of all counters can be accessed through the base register, whereas the upper 32 bits are accessed through the ``h``-register.